Timeline

 47 Hotel Rooms and Hallways Remodel

-The original 47 Hotel Rooms and hallways underwent a complete remodel that brought modern comfort and style to some of the most historic rooms in town.
+The original hotel rooms and hallways above the casino floor underwent a complete remodel that brought modern comfort and style to some of the most historic rooms in town, now called The Original 47.